ubergonmx/twitter-check/README.md

 **Authentication Errors:**
 - Your tokens may have expired - get fresh tokens
 - Twitter may have updated their API

+**Existing Output Files:**
+- When you run the checker tool and output files already exist (but you forgot to use `--continue`), the tool will detect this and prompt you with options:
+  1. Continue from where you left off (recommended)
+  2. Overwrite existing files (will lose previous progress)
+- This helps prevent accidental data loss when running long processes

 **Missing Data:**
 - Check if the community is private and your account has access